Links and FAQ's

 A: Lot 4 (off of Douglas Road behind Savage Hall) and Lot 18 (behind the Computer Center) are frequently less than ½ full.
 Lot 20 (near the Engineering complex at Westwood and Oakwood) always has abundant parking available, and is served by the UT shuttle busses every 20 minutes.

 A: Parking Enforcement boots or immobilizes vehicles for a number of reasons.
 The main reason is for excessive fines.
-If you accumulate 4 or more tickets, and they total more than $100, and all of them are more than 4 weeks old, you could be booted!
+If you accumulate fines of more than $250, you could be booted!

 We immobilize vehicles by attaching a large metal clamp to one of the wheels.
 The clamp, or boot, prevents the vehicle from being moved.